When you receive a sample box from a supplier it represents the structure of the production run of your boxes.

 With the structural sample flat, compare it with your digital dieline, measuring each area of the box.

-If you also received a structural sample from an Experts, you can compare the manufacturer sample to that.
+If you also received a structural sample from an Expert, you can compare the manufacturer sample to that.

 Start with the inside of your box facing up.
 You can tell it's the inside because you'll see the indented side of the score lines.

 If your design has perforated lines, those are often used to create a more exact fold, or to fold the material in the opposite direction (away from you).

 Tip: Pre-fold each score line to reinforce the fold before assembling the box.
 If you have any questions about how your box should be assembled, message the supplier.